10 pairs of lightweight hiking shoes that you'll want to wear to the fullest [less than 500g per shoe]

 Lightness★★★☆☆☆Stable

-Montrail, a brand famous as the origin of trail running shoes, has a strong image now that it is a brand for trail running and adventure racing (I have always been using it in Bajada), but in reality it with the aim of making the trekking boots, which were sturdy at the time, lighter and more comfortable .
-In 2016, the Montrail returned to the hiking world, carrying shoes that are named after the Sierra Nevada Mountains, which are known to all American hikers.
+Montrail, a brand renowned as the originator of trail running shoes, is now strongly associated with trail running and adventure racing (I've been a fan of theirs for a long time in Bajada), but in fact it's that originated from trekking, with the aim of making the bulky trekking boots of the time into lighter and more comfortable footwear .
+In 2016, Montrail returned to the world of hiking with a shoe named after the Sierra Nevada Mountains, a mountain range known to all American hikers.

-Other main features include solid protection from the upper, which is made with the DNA of the trekking boots, the shock absorbing power, flexibility, cushioning (trail shield and fluid foam) of the midsole developed through trail running shoes, and the waterproof and breathable membrane with the OutDry®, which is said to surpass GORE-TEX®.
-It's not flattering or anything, but now that active hiking styles are becoming more and more popular, there's no doubt that this model has become one of the footwear brands I'm most looking forward to.
+Other than that, just looking at the main features, there are plenty of exciting features, such as the reliable protection of the upper that is imbued with the DNA of trekking boots, the shock absorption, flexibility, and cushioning (Trail Shield Fluid Foam) of the midsole cultivated in trail running shoes, and the OutDry® waterproof and breathable membrane that is said to surpass GORE-TEX®.
+I'm not just saying this to flatter you, but with active hiking styles now gaining attention, there's no doubt that the release of this model has made it one of the footwear brands I have the most high hopes for

 TECNICA TCROSS MID SYN GTX